Mre11i0t/Introduction-to-Cybersecurity/README.md

 You must be wondering on how to start with ethical hacking you might have some knowledge but you strongly want to learn then follow this pathway we documented

 # Cybersecurity Pathway
-Best way to start of is TryHackMe, Trust me I've learnt a lot from CTFs but that isn't much until I got exposed to TryHackMe and it made my learning pace much faster
+Best way to start of is TryHackMe, Trust me I've learnt a lot from CTFs but that isn't much until I got exposed to TryHackMe and it made my learning faster
 1. [TryHackMe Pathways](https://tryhackme.com/paths)
 	a.
 Pre-Security Path  -> If you don't know networking and basic IT Stuff
 	b.
 Complete Beginner Path -> For everyone who's interested in ethical hacking